grycap/im/README.md

    To ensure the functionality the following values must be set in the ansible.cfg file:

 ```
-[default]
+[defaults]
+transport  = smart
 host_key_checking = False
+sudo_user = root
-transport = smart
+sudo_exe = sudo

 [paramiko_connection]

-record_host_keys = False
+record_host_keys=False

 [ssh_connection]
-pipelining=True

 # Only in systems with OpenSSH support to ControlPersist
 ssh_args = -o ControlMaster=auto -o ControlPersist=900s
 # In systems with older versions of OpenSSH (RHEL 6, CentOS 6, SLES 10 or SLES 11)
+#ssh_args =
-ssh_args =
+pipelining = True
 ```

 1.2 OPTIONAL PACKAGES
 ---------------------

-In case of using the Amazon EC2 plugin the boto library version 2.0 or later must be installed (http://boto.readthedocs.org/en/latest/).
+In case of using the Amazon EC2 plugin the boto library version 2.29 or later must be installed (http://boto.readthedocs.org/en/latest/).

-In case of using the LibCloud plugin the apache-libcloud library version 0.15 or later must be installed (http://libcloud.apache.org/).
+In case of using the LibCloud plugin the apache-libcloud library version 0.17 or later must be installed (http://libcloud.apache.org/).

 In case of using the SSL secured version of the XMLRPC API the SpringPython